-This year, on the young athlete’s 20th birthday, the final of the “Rogers Cup” tournament was held in Toronto, where he once again faced Rafael Nadal, starting the races being on number 27 in the world ranking.
+In 2018, on the young athlete’s 20th birthday, the final of the “Rogers Cup” tournament was held in Toronto, where he once again faced Rafael Nadal, starting the races being on number 27 in the world ranking.
 Despite his struggle, Tsitsipas, who made all of Greece sit on the edge of their seat, lost to the top player but became No. 15 in the World Ranking by gaining twelve positions.

 “This cup means a lot to me.
 It is my first final in a masters, thanks to those who helped me, the organizers and, of course, congratulations to Rafah,” he said after the game.